 That’s why we created the Maya Indoor Cat House as a great option for any cat who seeks a secluded sanctuary that is cosy and cuddly.
 Christmas is all about giving!
 So give a small bite or two of the safe foods to your cat this Christmas and then let them do what they do best – relax in a cat nap!
 Meowy Christmas!

 Christmas is a wonderful time to celebrate everyone that we love, including our dogs.
-With wagging tails to welcome you home and sweet snuggles to keep you warm, our furry friends really are part of the family!
+With wagging tails to welcome you home and sweet snuggles to keep you warm, our furry friends really are part of the family.

-But how can you ensure your dog enjoys the festive period, too?
+But how can you ensure your dog enjoys the festive period too?
 Is it ok for your furry friend to dine on the traditional family feast?
-Fetch yourself a seat at the table as we outline everything you need to know to make sure your dog stays safe and has fun this Christmas!
+Fetch yourself a seat at the table as we outline everything you need to know to make sure your dog stays safe and has fun this Christmas.

-Safe Christmas foods for your dog
+Safe Christmas Foods for your Dog

-While feeding your dog from the table can be tempting, serve up safe Christmas foods in their normal dog bowl or as you would a treat.
+While feeding your dog from the table can be tempting, serve up safe Christmas foods in theirOmlet dog bowl or as you would a treat.
 And to be sure your dog doesn’t consume anything harmful, here is a list of some safe foods you can let your pup indulge in small bites:

 Potatoes – Serve your pup up some boiled or mashed sweet potato, but be sure to keep it plain with no salt or butter added.
-Spices like garlic and onion will make them sick, so stick to the plain potato variety when serving your dog at dinner!
-Dogs can also eat sweet potato – rich in beta carotene, fibre, vitamins, and a super treat for your dog at Christmas!
+Spices like garlic and onion will make them sick, so stick to the plain potato variety when serving your dog at dinner.
+Dogs can also eat sweet potato, rich in beta carotene, fibre, and vitamins—a super treat for your dog at Christmas.

-Other vegetables –Sprouts, swedes, parsnips and green beans are very popular with dogs, as is a raw or cooked piece of carrot.
-Again, be sure not to add any seasoning, butter or sauces before you give the vegetables to your pet pooch, and moderation is key!
+Other vegetables – Sprouts, swedes, parsnips and green beans are very popular with dogs, as is a raw or cooked piece of carrot.
+Again, be sure not to add any seasoning, butter, or sauces before you give the vegetables to your pet pooch, and moderation is key.

-Not safe Christmas foods for your dog
+Unsafe Christmas foods for your dog

 Chocolate – Chocolate is a staple in most homes over the holidays, but this tasty treat is not one to share with dogs.
 Theobromine, which is found in chocolate, can be deadly to your furry friend – even in small amounts.
 So, no matter how much they give you the puppy eyes treatment, don’t let them have any,